Annual Reporting for PCMH Recognition

 Download the Annual Reporting requirements.
 Look at what’s expected after recognition.
 You can also attend an Annual Reporting training.

 Identify the requirements to submit ahead of time.
 Some requirements have a list of options that the practice may choose.
 Discussing and selecting submission options will help your team create work plans, and will help your practice perform well throughout the year.

 Submit in stages.

 Don’t wait until the month before your anniversary to submit.
+We recommend updating information, uploading evidence and attesting in Q-PASS 1 to 2 months prior to your reporting date.
 You can upload and enter—or submit—Annual Reporting requirements at any time during the year.
 If you can build submission into existing processes, it becomes part of your quality improvement activities.